Some Entanglement Survives Most Measurements

-If measurement outcomes are unknown, our ignorance limits the density matrix that we can assign after measurement despite the state being entangled.
+Similarly, if measurement results are unknown (we do not know if $M_0'$ or $M_1'$ occurred), our ignorance limits the density matrix that we can assign after measurement despite the state being entangled.
 Breaking the entanglement of the density matrix that we can assign is also difficult.

-While most of our results are for two qubit input states, there is strong reason to believe that similar restrictions hold for more general quantum systems.
-For all bipartite entangled initial pure states of higher dimensions and with recorded measurement outcomes, the post measurement state is disentangled if and only if the post measurement system state is pure ($\rho_s'=\op{\psi'}$).
-Therefore, it is necessary that the series of measurements that achieve this is capable of projecting onto a pure state.

 Clearly there are many important implications for these results, including, but not limited to, preparation of states for quantum information processing and quantum error correction.
 For instance, the lack of a ground state starting point degrades the starting fidelity of a quantum computer \cite{Buffoni_2022ThirdLawOfThermoAndtheScalingOfQuantComp}.
 For a fully functioning quantum computing device, with error rates well below the threshold for the code, this persistent entanglement may be less of an issue.
-However, for NISQ devices the remaining correlations and non-Markovian behavior, will be much more troublesome.
+However, for noisy intermediate-scale quantum (NISQ) devices the remaining correlations and non-Markovian behavior, will be much more troublesome.
 In addition, the inability to remove entanglement could cause noisy operators to become nonlocal and propagate unwanted correlations throughout the system.
 With further investigation, such effects might be overcome by new methods for error mitigation.

 {\it Acknowledgements}.-- This research was supported in part by an appointment to the Intelligence Community Postdoctoral Research Fellowship Program at Argonne National Laboratory, administered by Oak Ridge Institute for Science and Education through an interagency agreement between the U.S. Department of Energy and the Office of the Director of National Intelligence.
 Funding for this research was provided in part by the NSF, MPS under award number PHYS-1820870.